 Planning and preparations

 We agreed that yurts, where the mountain shepherds live from spring to winter, are the best way to match the beautiful landscape.
 These were manufactured in Hungary.
-Although they cost more, we could have chosen a simpler shape for similar comfort, but the fact that the landscape would have hurt our eyes was a key factor in our decision.
-We drew up detailed sketches and technical drawings, and had to find a way to accommodate 5-10 people in a continuous and civilized manner.
+Although they cost more, we could have chosen a simpler shape for similar comfort.
+The fact that a strange shape of tent in the landscape would have hurt our eyes was a key factor in our decision.
+We drew up detailed sketches and technical drawings and had to find a way to accommodate 5-10 people in a continuous and civilized manner.

 About the author